Uncategorised

 A toe jump with natural rotation that takes off from a backward inside edge; listed in the Scale of Values according to the number of revolutions.

-Flying Spin
+Flying Spins

 • A spin with a flying entrance with no change of foot or position.
 The name of the flying spin corresponds to its landing position.
-This definition is specific to junior and senior short programs.

 Spin with a flying entrance: